How to successfully redesign your website to achieve better results?

 Export metrics per page, keyword rankings, and traffic sources.
 Cross-reference this information to identify strategic pages, those that need improvement, and those that should be merged.
 Without this mapping, any redesign remains risky and costly.

-Prioritize based on business impact
+Prioritize according to business impact

 Classify pages into categories: keep, consolidate, delete.
 Prioritize actions that protect natural referencing and maximize expected revenue.
 This prioritization guides the roadmap and budget.

-Planning the content strategy
+Plan your content strategy

 Image location 2: prioritization table and crawl extract